xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

 *   **Mobile & Touch Optimization:** The current interface is optimized for landscape desktop use with mouse interaction.
 Future updates should improve responsiveness for mobile devices and refine touch-based interactions for the control dial.
 *   **Fully Automated Scanning:** As originally planned, integrating a stepper motor to rotate the device would automate the "sweeping" process, eliminating human error and ensuring consistent angular sampling.
-*   **Faster Scanning Rate:** The current scan rate is limited by the Photon 2's hardware capabilities.
+*   **Faster Scanning Rate:** As mentioned in `3.2 Challenges & Solutions`, the current scan rate is limited by the Photon 2's hardware capabilities.
 Upgrading the Wi-Fi module or migrating to a dedicated RF scanning chipset could significantly increase the data acquisition rate.
 *   **Improved Directional Antenna:** Constructing a more precise directional antenna (e.g., a Yagi-Uda or a properly tuned Horn antenna) would provide a narrower beamwidth, resulting in higher angular resolution and more accurate source localization.
 *   **Refined Source Estimation Algorithm:**
     *   **Multipath Rejection:** Implement logic to filter out sudden, erratic signal spikes that are likely reflections rather than the direct line-of-sight signal.